dolcikey/TimeSeriesForecasting_BeijingAirQuality/README.md

 Using a continuous variable means that we want to use RMSE as our target metric.
 Our goal is to minimize RMSE because it is the count of our residuals and will help us determine where our predicted values fall around the actuals.

-We ran several models, including a dummy model that ran the average of the test set, Logistic Regression, Random Forest Classifier, and a Light Gradient Boosting Machine.
+We ran several models, including a dummy model that ran the average of the test set, the ARIMA Model, and the SARIMAX Model.

 The outcomes were similar but the Logistic Regression performed the best in terms of Precision.